 Other marchers carried signs with the initials HWPL, meaning “Heavenly Culture, World Peace, Restoration of Light” — a group which describes itself as an “international peace NGO [non-governmental organization] founded for global peace and cessation of war.”
 So the HWPL is the organization and the DPCW is their declaration.

-The HWPL was founded in South Korea (and has a mailing address in Seoul), but it also has adherents in Africa and the Caribbean and in several Pacific island countries — and in Paris, evidently.
+The HWPL was founded in South Korea (and has a postal address in Seoul), but it also has adherents in Africa and the Caribbean and in several Pacific island countries — and in Paris, evidently.
 The participants in the rally and march were exclusively Black people.

 Just from looking through its website, I have the impression that the HWPL is for religious people — of different religions — who have chosen to emphasize the similarities of their beliefs rather than the differences.
 In this respect, it reminds me of the Cao Dai religion, which I first learned about in Vietnam in the 1960s.